 The line of the Portway is marked on all OS maps since the 1890s with the route the same as today.
+However the Roman roads in central southern England (based on data from Ivan D Margary, Roman Roads in Britain).

-However the earlier maps have the deviation point at an average position of SU575583, which is east of the A339 approx 3.3 miles from Calleva.
+earlier maps have the deviation point at an average position of SU575583, which is east of the A339 approx 3.3 miles from Calleva.